someonesees/Zomato-PySpark-Project/README.md

 # Zomato-PySpark-Project

-#### This project not only explores the capabilities of PySpark for data manipulation and analysis but also integrates advanced techniques to derive meaningful insights from the Zomato dataset.
-Depending on your interests and objectives, you can emphasize different aspects such as visualization, modeling, or deployment to make the project more comprehensive and impactful.
+#### This project involves analyzing a Zomato dataset to understand restaurant trends and customer preferences across different countries.
+The analysis includes data cleaning, merging datasets, performing transformations such as aggregations and feature engineering, and applying lead and lag functions for trend prediction.
+Key insights include average cost and rating comparisons, customer engagement levels, and service availability across countries.
+The lead and lag analysis further provides valuable predictions on future trends in pricing and customer satisfaction, enabling strategic decision-making for restaurant management.

 ### Project Outline

 #### 1. Introduction
    - Project Title: Zomato Dataset Analysis
    - Description: This project involves data loading, exploration, cleaning, and analysis of a Zomato dataset using PySpark.
-The goal is to derive insights and perform                          various data transformations.
+The goal is to derive insights and perform
+                  various data transformations, including optimizing joins with broadcast joins and flattening nested JSON structures and using advance transformations like                     lead and lag.

 #### 2. Prerequisites
    - Libraries and Tools: